flimflam-austin/hugo-cms-test/content/quick_reads/20210316-myanmar/index.md

       condition and whereabouts are unknown.
     _key: 36ccbb0d11c0
   - order: 4
+    useCheckmark: false
     body: >-
       ## Why This Matters

-      Myanmar’s move toward democracy (even with a military role in govt.) was seen as a move toward the West and a free, open society – a _“strategic victory for Washington in China’s backyard.”_ (The Wall Street Journal)
+      Myanmar’s move toward democracy (even with a military role in govt.) was seen as a move toward the West and a free, open society – a_“strategic victory for Washington in China’s backyard.”_ (The Wall Street Journal)